-for any $\alpha,\beta,\gamma$. \end{proposition} \begin{proof} Can be given for example using Euler-Maclaren asymptotic summation formula:
+\begin{proof} Can be given for example using Euler--Maclaren asymptotic summation formula:

 Only the integral part and the term $r=1$ in the sum will contribute to constant and possibly singular terms of the expansion in $\epsilon$.
-The singular terms and the costant terms depending on $\alpha,\beta,\gamma$ will cancel out due to the zero mean value condition. \end{proof}
+The singular terms and the constant terms depending on~$\alpha$,~$\beta$ and~$\gamma$ will cancel out due to the zero mean value condition. \end{proof}

 Consider a plumbing tree with vertex $I=0$ of valency 3, three vertices of valency one ($I=1,2,3$) and possibly other vertices of valency two.
 We then have